Particular/docs.particular.net/monitoring/custom-checks/legacy/index.md

 snippet: CustomCheck

 ### Periodic check

 A periodic check is executed at defined intervals.
 The check happens not in the constructor but in a dedicated `PerformCheck` method which returns the check result.

 snippet: PeriodicCheck

-NOTE: For NServiceBus Version 6 the `PeriodicCheck` class has been deprecated.
+NOTE: Starting NServiceBus Version 6 the `PeriodicCheck` class has been deprecated.
 Inherit from `CustomCheck` and provided a `TimeSpan` to `repeatAfter` in the constructor of the `CustomCheck`.

 ### Results